 Vorys, Sater, Seymour and Pease LLP is an Equal Opportunity Employer (EOE).

-Our summer associate program runs for a total of 10 weeks.
-While the specific dates vary slightly year to year, the summer program usually starts on the Tuesday after Memorial Day and concludes the last week in July or the first week in August.
+Our summer associate program runs for a total of 10 weeks, traditionally beginning the third week of May and concluding the last week of July.
 As a summer associate, you will participate in a broad and exciting range of legal work, and you will get to know our attorneys, our clients, and our communities.